-Illustration of multiple beds at same elevation:
+Illustration of end-to-end multiple beds:

-Illustration of multiple beds at different elevations:
+Illustration of side-to-side multiple beds:

 Angled and Curving Beds

 Angled and curving beds are used to avoid obstacles and work well around structures, setbacks, and slopes.
 Multiple curves can be used within a system to accommodate various contours of the site.